Stained Class: Overview

 Stained Class is the only Judas Priest album to feature songwriting by all five members of the band.
-Newly added drummer Les Binks earned a songwriting credit for "Beyond the Realms of Death", and bassist Ian Hill received his first songwriting credit for co-writing "Invader" with vocalist Rob Halford and lead guitarist Glenn Tipton.
+Newly added drummer Les Binks earned a songwriting credit for "Beyond the Realms of Death", and bassist Ian Hill received his first songwriting credit since their debut album, co-writing "Invader" with vocalist Rob Halford and lead guitarist Glenn Tipton.

 Artist Rosław Szaybo's cover artwork introduced the now-classic Judas Priest logo, replacing the Gothic Script logo which appeared on all of the band's previous albums.
 Stained Class was the first Judas Priest album to crack the Billboard 200 chart and was eventually certified gold in the US.

 Dennis MacKay was brought in by CBS Records to produce the album.
 His resume at the time consisted mainly of jazz fusion artists and more progressive rock artists such as David Bowie and Supertramp.
 The recording sessions for Stained Class took place in October and November 1977 at Chipping Norton Recording Studios in Oxfordshire.

-"Better by You, Better than Me" was a last-minute addition to the album when CBS Records insisted on including something with commercial potential to liven up an album they felt had a very dark and sinister tone.
+"Better by You Better than Me" was a last-minute addition to the album when CBS Records insisted on including something with commercial potential to liven up an album they felt had a very dark and sinister tone.
 The song was recorded with producer James Guthrie separately from the rest of the album, as MacKay had moved on to other projects and was no longer available.
-The band was reportedly so impressed with Guthrie's production on "Better by You, Better than Me" that they asked him to produce their next album, Killing Machine.
+The band was reportedly so impressed with Guthrie's production on "Better by You Better than Me" that they asked him to produce their next album, Killing Machine.

 Critical reception

+Steve Huey of AllMusic described Stained Class as "Judas Priest's greatest achievement", commenting, "This is the point where Priest put it all together, embracing their identity as the heaviest band on the planet and taking the genre to new heights of power, speed, musicality, and malevolence."
 In 2005, Stained Class was ranked number 307 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.
 In 2017, it was ranked 43rd in Rolling Stone's "100 Greatest Metal Albums of All Time".

 After the success of subsequent Judas Priest albums in the US, Stained Class would eventually be certified Gold.

 The song "Invader" was finally added to the band's setlists in 2021, making "Heroes End" the only song off the album that has never been performed live.